xmos/sw_usb_audio/doc/u8_audio_hw.rst

     - A main board which includes the XMOS U-series device and all audio hardware
     - A "USB Slice" board which contains USB connectivity

-The seperate USB slice board allows flexibility in the connection method to the USB audio source/sink as well as other functionality such as Apple Authentication ICs and any required USB switching.
+The separate USB slice board allows flexibility in the connection method to the USB audio source/sink as well as other functionality such as Apple Authentication ICs and any required USB switching.
 This also means the XMOS device can be used as a USB device or host using the same main board.

 This document addresses the combination of the main board with the USB B slice (part numbers XK-USB-AUDIO-U8-2C and XA-SK-USB-B respectively).
 This provides a standard USB device hardware configuration.